DamnWidget/anaconda.developers.docs/anaconda_plugable_architecture/README.md

 ## Anaconda vs anaconda imports mess

-Anaconda can be installed trough GitHub by just cloning the repository into the Sublime Text 3 `Packages` directory or using the `Command Palette` as human that I am, I make mistakes and probably the bigest one was to name the plugin as `Anaconda` in the Packages Control packages channel so anyone that install the plugin using the `Command Palette` ends with a package called `Anaconda` in their `Packages` directory instead of the `anaconda` that get installed when using git.
+Anaconda can be installed trough GitHub by just cloning the repository into the Sublime Text 3 `Packages` directory or using the `Command Palette` as human that I am, I make mistakes and probably the biggest one was to name the plugin as `Anaconda` in the Packages Control packages channel so anyone that install the plugin using the `Command Palette` ends with a package called `Anaconda` in their `Packages` directory instead of the `anaconda` that get installed when using git.

 Now is not that easy to change that so the solution is to make a wrapper around the imports just to make sure that if the anaconda plugin is installed from whatever source, the imports works fine.
 An example of this is the `anaconda_lib.anaconda_plugin` module in the `anaconda_php` plugin